Domestic Rewire Guide for Electricians

 Notch and Hole Sizes in Joists

 When drilling through timber joists for cable routes, there are structural limits.
 Holes should be drilled on the neutral axis (centre) of the joist and should not exceed one quarter of the joist depth.
-Notches should only be in the top of the joist, within the middle third of the span, and should not exceed one eighth of the joist depth.
+Notches should only be in the top of the joist, between 0.07 and 0.25 of the span from the support, and should not exceed one eighth of the joist depth.
 Exceeding these limits compromises the structural integrity of the floor.

 Related Course